-Copy the pictured nodes after multicast_FireKeyDown and check that when firing on the client, the projectile 'jumps' forward by the ping amount, and the overlap appears as a rewind hit.
-The print-out should show a hit during the fast forward phase.
+Copy the pictured nodes and check that when firing on the client, the projectile 'jumps' forward by the ping amount, and the overlap appears as a rewind hit.
+If you have set netEmulation.PktLag, the print-out should show a hit during the fast forward phase.